harvesthill/reddit-wiki-archive/steroids/trestolone.md

 Weekly dosage is low.
 In clinical studies, the injectable pellets used released between 400-700 micrograms per day as replacement for natural testosterone production values between 4-7 milligrams per day—ten times the strength of testosterone.

 A common dose for AAS users is 10 mg per day, or 70 mg per week.
 Blast dosages are anywhere from 25-50 mg per day, or 175-350 mg per week, on up to 100 mg/day.
 The compound's tolerance and lack of sides at these levels is remarkable and unique to the compound.

+## Estrogen Management

+MENT doesn’t directly impact estradiol (E2).
+As 7α-Methylestradiol (7α-Me-E2), it differs from the estrogen produced by Dianabol (17-α), and it doesn't show on bloodwork.

+When adding MENT, don't modify estrogen management.
+EQ/MENT or Primo/MENT ratio doesn't matter as much as the dose of Testosterone you're taking, as that's  going to be the primary aromatizing compound.

+If you start MENT and begin to experience sides, just lower the dose.
+7α-Methylestradiol is very quick in/out, so more frequent dosing will cut down on spikes.
+Treat MENT like TNE—you wouldn't adjust your AI dose when introducing TNE.

+* “There's essentially zero estrogen sides.
+It's a side-effect-free, more powerful and effective love child of Trenbolone and Nandrolone that's so ridiculously perfect it feels almost too good to be true.”

+* “I experienced no issues at 350mg a week last off-season and I have absolutely zero idea why anyone would need to run MENT higher than that.”

+* “I have bad pubertal gyno and have run MENT up to 700 without a single side other than BP.”

 ## Posts